mjedmonds/mjedmonds.github.io/CS80/notes_md/ch2_html_pt1.md

   - `color` - allows color input
   - `number` - allows user to input a number, similar to a text but for numbers

+## Forms

+- Please lookup these elements in your book or online:
   - `range` - allows user to pick between a range of values
   - `checkbox` - allows user to tick multiple options
   - `radio` - allows user to pick one option from a list